 - Use common fonts like Arial, Calibri, Times New Roman, or Georgia.

-- Avoid using images, graphics, tables, or headers/footers.
+- Avoid images, graphics, tables, or headers/footers.